 “Does this mean that Christians are not under any sort of law?”
 No. There are also laws given in the New Testament directed to Christians.
 For example, Jesus emphasised two laws which sums up the ten commandments – love of God and love of neighbour (Mt.
 22:36-40).
 Some OT laws no longer apply to Christians (such as sabbath keeping) while some commands were reaffirmed.

 This is similar to when a nation changes its constitution.
 Once the new constitution is legally in place, people are no longer required to obey the former one, even if some old laws are repeated in the new.
 So a person would need to study the new constitution carefully to see what laws now apply.
 Unlike the old laws which operated from the outside, now when people trust in Christ and become saved, they are empowered by God’s Spirit and transformed by His and grace from the inside to live obedient lives to the commands defined and interpreted by the New Testament.

 Why Can’t the Law Save Us?

-2. For one to keep the old Jewish laws, he had to keep the whole law all the time.
+2. For one to keep the old Jewish laws, he will have to keep the whole law all the time.
 To break it at any point is to break all of it (James 2:10-11, Gal.
 3:10).
 But man can’t keep the law perfectly, only Christ could do it.

 The old Law was a covenant between God and the nation of Israel while the new was a covenant between God and as many believe in Jesus as Saviour.
 Therefore, no one can have a right standing before God unless He is in this New Covenant.